irhamhqm/react-test-1/README.md

 React Test 1

 Not done:
-filter the game based on categories unit test
+filter the game based on categories, unit test